- MIDDLE ARMS

 - The term for a representation of the large circular stone used

-for the grinding of wheat or other cereal by water- or windmill, and usually (but not invariably) shown with a
+for the grinding of wheat or other cereal by water- or windmill, and usually (but not invariably) shown

-grindwheel or grindstone – see ‘waterwheel’
+grind-wheel, grindwheel or grindstone see waterwheel

-(also ‘millrind’ and
+(also millrind and windmill).

 Flag of Sazes do Lorvão, Portugal;